PinkMagpi/PinkMagpi/README.md

   ***I also have an [account on itch.io](https://pinkmagpi.itch.io/)!***

-  I’m currently learning C++ and SDL2 to try out another language and framework.
-I've also tried out some other things like a bit of C#, Lua, Assembly 6502 and Godot.
+  I'm currently simply trying to learn about whatever game developing frameworks I find interesting.
+I've mostly played around with a bit of C#, Lua, Assembly 6502 and Godot for now.